ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 The model also provides a constant vertical profile of atmospheric pressure and atmospheric $\ce{CO_{2}}$.

-### Hydrology Model

-The current version of the Hydrology Model is a one-column model that operates on a grid cell basis and does not consider horizontal flow of water (above and below ground) between grid cells.
-We placed hydrology in a separate model in order to allow easy replacement with a different hydrology model, for example a process-based model that runs on a daily time step and returns monthly statistics to the data object for other modules to use.
-Also, this provides more flexibility in defining the order of models an/or processes in the overall Virtual Rainforest workflow.

-Soil moisture and surface runoff are calculated for each grid cell with a simple bucket model based on {cite}`davis_simple_2017`; simple versions of vertical flow and surface evaporation are considered.

 ### Process-based Abiotic Model

-The Process-based Abiotic Model contains four subroutines - the radiation balance, the energy balance, the water balance, and the atmospheric $\ce{CO_{2}}$ balance - provide the following variables at different vertical levels:
+The Process-based Abiotic Model will contain five subroutines: radiation, energy balance , water balance, wind, and atmospheric $\ce{CO_{2}}$.
+The model will be based on the 'microclimc' model by {cite}`maclean_microclimc_2021`.

-- Net radiation and Photosynthetic photon flux density
-- Air temperature, relative humidity, and vapour pressure deficit
-- Soil temperature and soil moisture
-- Atmospheric $\ce{CO_{2}}$ concentration
-- above- and belowground runoff, mean vertical flow, and streamflow (at catchment scale)

-#### The Radiation balance
+#### Radiation

-The Radiation balance submodule calculates location-specific solar irradiance (shortwave), reflection and scattering of shortwave radiation from canopy and surface, vertical profile of net shortwave radiation, and outgoing longwave radiation from canopy and surface.
+The Radiation submodule calculates location-specific solar irradiance (shortwave), reflection and scattering of shortwave radiation from canopy and surface, vertical profile of net shortwave radiation, and outgoing longwave radiation from canopy and surface.
+This will likely be replaced by the SPLASH model in the future.

-#### The Energy balance
+#### Energy balance

 The Energy balance submodule derives sensible and latent heat fluxes from canopy and surface to the atmosphere, and updates air temperature, relative humidity, and vapor